We have finally found a solution to the strange door situation in our master bedroom: a modern sliding barn door!

 Once I had the door, the hardware was next.
 I had originally planned to concoct my own DIY version of sliding door hardware using materials from the hardware store to save money.
 But after doing some research, I realized that in this case doing my own thing wouldn’t really be worth it.
 Once I bought all the hardware I would need to get the look I was going for, I wouldn’t really be saving much money at all.

 So instead I bought modern sliding door hardware from Amazon.
-Not only is it the modern, clean look I needed, it is also more affordable than most barn door hardware at only $75 for the set.
-(Affiliate link.
-See my full disclosure here.)
+Not only is it the modern, clean look I needed, it is also more affordable than most barn door hardware.

 And now finally after seven years, the horrid accordion door is gone!